 A few years ago, I taught beginner piano lessons.
 Even the youngest students could learn notes on the staff by remembering a few simple acronyms.
-“All Cows Eat Grass” is a sentence that not only helps music students identify the notes of A, C, E and G in a bass clef staff, but makes a good common sense in the grocery store as well.
+“All Cows Eat Grass” is a sentence that not only helps music students identify the notes of A, C, E, and G in a bass clef staff but makes good common sense in the grocery store as well.

 Another important similarity among beef labels is that they all provide essentially the same health benefits according to nutrition experts.
 No matter your preference, all beef is a high-quality source of protein and nutrients – you can’t go wrong!

 Most Nebraska cattle spend the majority of their time grazing grass in the pasture – including those that are grain-finished.
 For example, on our farm in the southern part of the state, our mama cows graze with their baby calves until the calves are approximately six or seven months old.
 At that time, which is usually around October 1, the calves are weaned and the cows are moved to graze on harvested corn or sorghum stalks and rye cover crops until pastures green up in the following spring.
 The calves are moved to a lot where we carefully transition them to their new surroundings, and eventually, to new ingredients in their diet.
 Our goal is to keep them healthy and growing steadily in an environment with minimal stress.
 Grain is gradually introduced to the calves, but they always have access to prairie grass hay.
 We’ll continue to feed the calves for about four months until they are marketed off our farm to a feedlot for a few more months for finishing.

 At the feedlot, these calves will still be fed some type of grass or forage along with the grain.
 As these mature calves are able to handle more grain in their diet incrementally, they are not exclusively fed grain.
 Cattle always need a roughage source for proper gut function – so we might think of that “grain finished” label as “grass plus grain finished.”